-Universities that fund Masters in Music Education students:
+Universities Offer to Fund Master’s in Music Education

-Florida State University (Tallahassee, FL): Graduate assistantships are available in most areas of study.
-Graduate assistants receive a full tuition waiver and an annual stipend that ranges from $7,400 to $14,800.
-Available to a limited number of students in all disciplines, these awards range from $5,000 to $30,000.
-An Out of State tuition reduction scholarship is available for all non-Florida residents and College of Music students.
+(Tallahassee, FL): All students are automatically considered for a graduate assistantship while they apply to the College of Music.
+Graduate assistants receive a full tuition waiver and an annual stipend that ranges from $7,998 to $15,997.
+University fellowships for graduate students are available to a limited number of students in all disciplines, these awards range from $5,000 to $30,000.
+Out-of-state tuition scholarships are available for all non-Florida residents and College of Music students.

-University of Houston (Houston, TX): Scholarships are available for students at all levels of study who demonstrate outstanding accomplishment and promise.
+(Houston, TX): Scholarships are available for students at all levels of study who demonstrate outstanding accomplishment and promise.
+For nonresident students, merit-based scholarships may make a student eligible to receive a tuition waiver.
 Teaching and research assistantships in music education are available to full-time graduate students.
 All assistants receive a stipend and scholarship.

-Temple University (Philadelphia, PA): Graduate assistantships, fellowships, performance grants, and tuition scholarships are open to both masters and doctoral students.
+(Philadelphia, PA): Graduate assistantships, fellowships, performance grants, and tuition scholarships are open to both master’s and doctoral students.
 All awards are highly competitive and based on a record of academic and artistic excellence.
 These awards include full or partial tuition remission, a cash stipend per year, and health insurance.

 © ProFellow, LLC 2021, all rights reserved.